10 Signs of a Dehydrated Puppy

 How Dehydration Can Occur

 Did you know that puppies lose water throughout the day by urinating, defecating, panting, and even breathing?
-This is considered normal and doesn’t usually become a problem if the puppy replaces this water through eating and drinking.
+This is considered normal, and the water loss doesn’t usually become a problem if the puppy replaces this water through eating and drinking.
 However, when a puppy’s body starts losing more fluid than it’s taking in, dehydration can occur.

 There are various signs of dehydration in puppies.
 Becoming familiar with the symptoms of a dehydrated puppy is key to catching and treating dehydration before it becomes a serious issue.